fib-nm/wclip-ocr/README.md

 ./build.sh
 ```

-After running the script you will have binary `wclip-ocr` in `wclip-ocr/dist` directory and symlink to it in `wclip-ocr` directory.
+After running the script you will have binary `wclip-ocr` in `wclip-ocr`.

 # Usage
 Launch `wclip-ocr` script.